Meet the cast of Worzel Gummidge

-It might be set in summer time, however Mackenzie Criminal’s reimagining of Barbara Euphan Todd’s Worzel Gummidge books absolutely embraces the Christmas spirit.
+It could be set in summer season, however Mackenzie Criminal’s reimagining of Barbara Euphan Todd’s Worzel Gummidge books totally embraces the Christmas spirit.
 The 2 one-hour specials, titled The Scarecrow of Scatterbrook and The Inexperienced Man, will air on BBC One on Thursday 26th December at 6:20pm and Friday 27th December at 7pm.

-The mischievous scarecrow was first dropped at life by Physician Who’s Jon Pertwee again within the 70s, when ITV tailored Euphan Todd’s work into the long-lasting youngsters’s sitcom.
-In addition to taking over the turnip-headed scarecrow mantle, Mackenzie Criminal additionally writes and directs.
-He’s joined by an ensemble solid that features Sir Michael Palin and Zoë Wanamaker.
+The mischievous scarecrow was first delivered to life by Physician Who’s Jon Pertwee again within the 70s, when ITV tailored Euphan Todd’s work into the enduring kids’s sitcom.
+In addition to taking up the turnip-headed scarecrow mantle, Mackenzie Criminal additionally writes and directs.
+He’s joined by an ensemble forged that features Sir Michael Palin and Zoë Wanamaker.

 Right here’s an in depth breakdown of who’s who: